 In the 1960s and 1970s, British Columbia was covered by private and public ambulance services, including funeral homes, volunteer organizations and community groups.
 There was no unity or standardization between these entities, which resulted in poor working conditions, disorganized patient care and low pay.
 Many communities throughout BC had inconsistent or non-existent ambulance coverage, and paramedicine consisted mainly of rapidly transporting patients to the hospital.

-The National Union of Public Employees joined with The National Union of Public Service Employees, and CUPE (Canadian Union of Public Employees) was created.
-The first Executive consisted of Brother Ben Pietz, President; Brother John Redekop, Vice-President; Brother Charley Redhead, Recording Secretary; Brother Fred Wescott, Secretary-Treasurer.
+In 1963, the first unofficial Union Executive consisted of Ben Pietz, President; John Redekop, Vice-President; Charley Redhead, Recording Secretary and Fred Wescott, Secretary-Treasurer.
 At this time, the Union consisted of approximately two dozen members and the seniority list was printed on the last page of the contract.

-In 1974, the NDP Government formed the B.C.
-Ambulance Service and it was the members of CUPE Local 873 who were to provide all pre-hospital care for the Province of British Columbia.
-Today, we have over 3,600 members and it's Brother Ben Pietz and Brother Charley Redhead we can thank for the beginnings of a world-class service.
+In 1974, the BC Provincial Government formed the British Columbia Ambulance Service (BCAS), and it was the members of CUPE Local 873 who were to provide all pre-hospital care for the Province of BC.
+Today, we have over 4,400 union members servicing almost 1 million square kilometres of land and over 5 million citizens.